fernandopalafox/fernandopalafox.github.io/content/truth.md

 It is your mistakes.
 It is your insecurities.
 It is your responsibilities.
+It is not your potential, it is what you've done.
 It's what you feel when you stop avoiding uncomfortable emotions.
-Truth is not your potential, it is what you've done.

 Facing truth means you stop avoiding the uncomfortable.
-For example, this may mean accepting that your relationship is toxic, you use hobbies to avoid responsibility, you care too much about what people think, you distracts yourself from hard emotions with pleasure, you don't work as hard as you should, you hate yourself, you have bad friends, your job is a dead-end, or you avoid hard conversations.
+For example, this may be accepting that your relationship is toxic, you use hobbies to avoid responsibility, you care too much about what people think, you distracts yourself from hard emotions with pleasure, you don't work as hard as you could, you hate yourself, you have bad friends, your job is a dead-end, or you avoid hard conversations.
 If any of this makes you uncomfortable, it's probably because it's true.
-But now that you've faced the truth, you can start to do something about it.
 Wil you let these uncomfortable truths drag you down into a bottomless pit of resentment, cynicism, and selfishness?
-Or will you use them to get better?
+Or will you face them and get better?

 Truth is the ultimate adventure because it does not depend on what you know, like, think, or want.
 And I think you should face it because what is more adventurous, more uncertain, more worthy than going headfirst into the dark forest of reality?